Vaughn Grissom Preview, Player Props: Braves vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.51 team ERA ranks 20th across all league pitching staffs.
+- The Mets have the 20th-ranked team ERA across all MLB pitching staffs (4.50).

-- Peterson (3-7) takes the mound for the Mets in his 15th start of the season.
-He's put together a 5.45 ERA in 72 2/3 innings pitched, with 79 strikeouts.
+- Quintana gets the start for the Mets, his seventh of the season.
+He is 1-4 with a 3.03 ERA and 25 strikeouts in 35 2/3 innings pitched.

-- The left-hander last appeared on Tuesday against the Pittsburgh Pirates, when he threw 3 2/3 innings, allowing one earned run while giving up three hits.
+- His last appearance was on Thursday against the St. Louis Cardinals, when the left-hander tossed six innings, surrendering two earned runs while giving up three hits.

-- In 20 games this season, the 27-year-old has put up an ERA of 5.45, with 9.8 strikeouts per nine innings.
-Opponents are hitting .296 against him.
+- In six games this season, the 34-year-old has a 3.03 ERA and 6.3 strikeouts per nine innings, while giving up a batting average of .238 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.